-Caitlin Casar is a grad student interested in deep subsurface microbial ecology and its applications to astrobiology.
-She is currently exploring microbial life living in fracture fluids as deep as 4,850 feet at the Deep Mine Microbial Observatory (DeMMO) at the Sanford Underground Research Facility.
-She will focus on microbe-mineral interactions and lipid biomarkers, as well isolation of novel organisms through field and lab cultivation experiments.
-Specifically, she is interested in cultivating iron and manganese cyclers at DeMMO.
-In her spare time she enjoys picking up new programming skills for data analysis, jamming on her keyboard, and entertaining her two cats (Creme Fraiche and Neko)
+Caitlin Casar is a third-year PhD candidate interested in deep subsurface microbial ecology and its applications to astrobiology.
+She is currently exploring microbial life living in fracture fluids as deep as 4,850 feet at the Deep Mine Microbial Observatory (DeMMO) at the Sanford Underground Research Facility in Lead, South Dakota.
+This NESSF funded project focuses on characterization of mineral-hosted biofilm communities through field and laboratory-based cultivation experiments.
+In her spare time she enjoys picking up new programming skills for data analysis, jamming on her keyboard, and entertaining her two cats (Creme Fraiche and Neko).